julz0815/Veracode-manual-for-GitHub/README.md

 > The inline example is from a [an actual pull request](https://github.com/Lerer/verademo-sarif/pull/3)

-> :bulb: A different output can be done by further/differently manipulating the text output
+> A different output can be done by further/differently manipulating the text output

 ### Pipeline Scan as GitHub Security issues
 For Enterprise GitHug Accounts with a license for 'GitHub Advanced Security', we can import our Pipeline Scan result to the dedicated `Security` issues.